rafaelromao/qmk_firmware/keyboards/kprepublic/bm40hsrgb/keymaps/rafaelromao/readme.md

 - The two center columns, the center space bar, and the 6 outer keys in the bottom row are disabled.
 - The base layer can be either qwerty or colemak dhm.
-- Home row mods make modifiers easier to reach.
+- The keys in the two center columns are used only in the base layer, minimizing lateral movement.
+- All symbols are conveniently placed for programming.

+Considering the QWERTY layout:
+- Home row mods (A Shift, S Ctrl, D Alt, F Win, also mirrored in the other side of the keyboard, J Win, K Alt, L Ctrl, Backspace Shift)
 - Dedicated modifier keys are available on most layers, always in the home row.
-- The two keys on each thumb cluster control layer transitions when held and space when tapped.
+- The two keys on each thumb cluster control layer transitions when held and space (all 4 keys) when tapped.
-- It is also possible to send tab, backspace, enter and esc using only these four thumb keys, depending on the order and combination.
+- It is also possible to send tab, backspace, enter and esc using only these four thumb keys, depending on which one you hold first and tap later.
 - On the navigation layer, you find Esc in the Q key.
-- On the mouse layer, you find Enter in the P key (qwerty) or backspace (colemak).
+- On the mouse layer, you find Enter in the P key.
 - Holding Z on base, numbers or symbols layers activates the functions layer.
-- Combos allow easy access to ENTER, ESC, TAB and single hand operations.
+- Combos allow easy access to ENTER (JKL), ESC (SDF), TAB (UIO) and single hand operations (Swap hands or activate another layer.
 - Tap dance allows using dot or comma as decimal separator, as well as backspace, in the numbers layer.
-- The keys in the two center columns are used only in the base layer, minimizing lateral movement.
-- All symbols are conveniently placed for programming.

 ## Combos